OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 1. Open the Developer Tools of your browser and enable Network logging making sure the network logging is preserved across requests.
  1. In Chrome Dev Tools this is called "Preserve Log".
 ![](/docs/images/5670656/5866122.png)
 2. Attempt to sign into Octopus using Azure AD and find the HTTP POST coming back to your Octopus instance from Azure AD on a route like `/api/users/authenticatedToken/azureAD`.
-You should see an `id_token`Â field in the HTTP POST body.
+You should see an `id_token` field in the HTTP POST body.
-3. Grab the contents of the `id_token` field and paste that intoÂ [https://jwt.io/](https://jwt.io/)Â which will decode the token for you.
+3. Grab the contents of the `id_token` field and paste that into [https://jwt.io/](https://jwt.io/) which will decode the token for you.
 ![](/docs/images/5670656/5866123.png)

  1. Don't worry if jwt.io complains about the token signature, it doesn't support RS256 which is used by Azure AD.